awortham/awortham.github.io/_posts/2016-8-09-grouped-active-record-query.md

   end
 ```

-Now to get this to pass I want a query that groups the records.
+Now to get this to pass.
+I want a query that groups the records.

 ```ruby
 scope :popular_articles, -> { group(:article_id).where.not(article_id: 0) }